2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-03-13-static-web-app-terraform-deprecation.md

 your Terraform state and will henceforth be managed by Terraform.
 {% endhighlight %}

 Now let's remove the old **azurerm_static_site** Terraform resource from our state file.
-This uses the following command:
+This uses the following syntax:

 ``` shell
 terraform state rm TERRAFORM_RESOURCE